Diss town councillors

 I was co-opted onto the Town Council in 2017 and have thoroughly enjoyed working for the residents of Diss.
 There is a strong feeling of “Town” in Diss, and I hope that through the Town Council we can improve and enhance the “Town” experience of residents, workers and visitors.

-Member of Executive and Infrastructure Committees
+Member of Facilities and Infrastructure Committees

 I was born in London and moved to Northamptonshire in my early years.
 I worked for the Duke of Edinburgh’s Award scheme for 10 years promoting the Award with schools and then working with Companies promoting the Gold Award to their employees as a way of enhancing their life skills.
 I have two children, and we moved to the Norfolk/Suffolk border in 1994 as my husband has operated a business in Diss for nearly 30 years.